In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 Make sure to keep this

 private key secret.
-No one but you should get access to it.
-Additionally, please use a different mTLS certificate for each environment (sandbox and production).
+No one but you should access it.
+Additionally, use a different mTLS certificate for each environment (sandbox and production).

 1.2.2.
 Create a configuration file